We aim to cut through the acronyms and jargon that can surround the industry.

 - Autonomous Level 4: Fully autonomous in controlled areas.
 With genuine hands-off driving, it can be applied to driverless vehicles and shared pods.

-In 2020 Stagecoach will introduce six Level 4 buses in the UK to run on a 15-miles route from the Ferrytoll Park & Ride, across the Forth Bridge and into Edinburgh using Level 4 automation.
+In summer 2022 Stagecoach will introduce four Level 4 buses in the UK to run on a 18-miles route from the Ferrytoll Park & Ride, across the Forth Bridge and into Edinburgh using Level 4 automation.
 However, to comply with current UK road laws – and for public reassurance – a ‘safety driver’ will sit behind the wheel ready to intervene if necessary.
-It is expected that cars will again lead the way from the early 2020s, when they will fully drive themselves in geo-fenced metropolitan areas, as HD mapping, more timely data, car-to-car communications and off-site call centres (to deal with unusual hazards) improve accuracy.
-Already, 20 carmakers say they’ll sell autonomous cars in the USA by 2022.
+It is expected that cars will again lead the way from the mid-2020s, when they will fully drive themselves in geo-fenced metropolitan areas, as HD mapping, more timely data, car-to-car communications and off-site call centres (to deal with unusual hazards) improve accuracy.
+Already, 20 carmakers say they’ll sell autonomous cars in the USA by 2025.

 - Autonomous Level 5: Fully autonomous, anywhere and the driver, steering wheel (and even the driving position) will be optional.
 Full automation doesn’t require the vehicle to be in the so-called ‘operational design domain’.